Two words we might hear from an educated preacher which we probably don’t understand are exegesis and hermeneutics.

 “Typology in Christian theology and biblical exegesis is a doctrine or theory (hermeneutic) concerning the relationship of the Old Testament to the New Testament.
 Events, persons or statements in the Old Testament are seen as types (or shadows) prefiguring or superseded by antitypes, events or aspects of Christ or his revelation described in the New Testament”.

 Think of the shadow that a bicycle makes on a sunny day.
-Depending how we position the bike it is possible to make it very difficult to even identify the real object as a bike from this shadow.
+Depending how we position the light source it is possible to make it very difficult to even identify the real object as a bike from it’s shadow.
 But, if we observe from a more appropriate angle it should be fairly obvious from the shadow what is making that shadow, even though the finer detail about the bicycle will always be lacking.

 Paul unquestionably validates typology in 1 Cor 10 but Matthew’s gospel, the gospel specifically written to Jews to show them how Jesus is the fulfilment or antitype of Old Testament scripture, also alludes to, if not clearly validates typology as a valid hermeneutic right through the whole book (ditto the book of Hebrews).

 One specific example of typology, and a very important one is that of Moses and the brazen serpent which John validates in John 3.
-The Old Testament account of the type was clearly literal but equally clearly the real truth for this current dispensation is in the typological interpretation.
+The Old Testament account of the type was clearly literal but equally clearly the real truth for this current dispensation is in the typological interpretation, the antitype, looking to Jesus hanging on the pole for our salvation.

 This unquestionably shows us that literal interpretation is not always a valid hermeneutic for today, crucifying a snake and looking at it will save nobody today, and hopefully from this example we can see how and why there are so many different teachings and Bible interpretations in the broader Church – because we all have differing levels of illumination.